Naomi (Skins): Plot

 Naomi lives with her hippy mother Gina (Olivia Colman) and fifteen other people in a communal living arrangement.
 This is a source of annoyance to Naomi, whose privacy is invaded when she wakes up one morning, naked, to discover that a male hippy is sleeping in her bed.
 At college, she avoids Emily to meet with her politics teacher Kieran instead.
 In the students' common room, they are informed of the upcoming elections for Student President.
 Emily encourages Naomi to run for president, but Naomi refuses.
 She later comes across Cook, who tries to persuade her to have sex with him.
 She jokingly tells him that he has a better chance of winning the student elections, which he sees as a challenge and decides to register.
 Kieran walks her home at the end of the day and urges her to run in the elections, giving her a registration form.
 When she arrives at her house, she finds Emily waiting in her bedroom with another registration form.
 Emily starts to leave when Naomi is rude and standoffish to her—despite taking Emily's advice to enter the elections—but returns and confronts her.
-She coldly tells her that she is not obsessed with pursuing a sexual relationship with her, and Naomi suggests she stay the night with her.
+She frankly tells her that she is not obsessed with pursuing a sexual relationship with her, and Naomi suggests she stay the night with her.

 The next morning, Naomi wakes up, with Emily asleep next to her.
 She is tempted to stroke her hair, but instead gets dressed and goes to college, leaving Emily in her bed.
 At college, she sees the massive presidential campaign staged by Cook and JJ (Ollie Barbieri).
 She launches her own campaign to rival Cook, but finds that most of her classmates' support is for Cook's anarchist ideas.
 She is doubly humiliated in front of the form when Cook ridicules her and Emily subsequently stands up for her.
 She flees to Kieran for comfort but leaves him, shocked and disgusted, when he kisses her.
 She goes home and, after finding a note from Emily in her bed, cries herself to sleep.